-If the Department of Justice receives funding from the AMIF, under this call selected projects will be co-founded on the basis of: 75% by the European Union under the AMIF (via the Department of Justice and Equality), and 25% by a matching funding arrangement to be put in place by the Applicant prior to the application being made.
+Under this call selected projects will be co-founded on the basis of: 75% by the European Union under the AMIF (via the Department of Justice and Equality), and 25% by a matching funding arrangement to be put in place by the Applicant prior to the application being made.
 All applicants are required to provide evidence of matching funding as part of their application.
 Matching funding may not be sourced from any EU fund.
 Please note that the remaining 25% may be payable from the Exchequer.